Where are the tigers?

 The captive tiger breeding industry has ballooned thanks to government support and lax enforcement.
-Government policies in China have enabled and encouraged the breeding of tigers in captivity for commercial purposes and EIA investigations have uncovered a legal domestic trade in the parts and products from captive-bred tigers.
+Government policies in China have enabled and encouraged the breeding of tigers in captivity for commercial purposes and our investigations have uncovered a legal domestic trade in the parts and products from captive-bred tigers.
 South African legislation allows for the commercial breeding of tigers and domestic and international trade in captive-bred tigers.
 In Laos, government support for tiger farming has led to a flourishing trade in tigers to Vietnam and China and trade in tiger parts to Chinese consumers in Laos.
 In Thailand and Vietnam facilities masquerading as zoos are taking advantage of weak enforcement to engage in illegal trade.

 We are campaigning for the closure of commercial tiger breeding facilities and a zero-tolerance approach to all trade and demand for tiger parts and derivatives from all sources.
 The future of the wild tiger will depend on the governments of all tiger range states and countries implicated in tiger trade adopting policies that place value on tigers in the wild, instead of viewing them as commodities to be traded for profit.

 Investigating the tiger trade

-During the course of the past 20 years, EIA Tiger Campaign investigators have been at the frontline of investigating and documenting trade in tigers and other Asian big cats.
+During the course of the past 20 years, our Tiger Campaign investigators have been at the frontline of investigating and documenting trade in tigers and other Asian big cats.
 That includes investigating the organised criminal networks operating between India, Nepal and China in partnership with the Wildlife Protection Society of India, as well as the trade in ‘farmed’ tigers in China.

 Research and analysis of seizures over time reveals a cyclical trade pattern; a critical reminder to decision-makers to continue to invest not only in intelligence-led law enforcement to disrupt persistent networks and offenders, but to invest much more in demand reduction campaigns.